Skip to content

 | Custom { r: number, g: number, b: number }

-Use Type.Variant to qualify which union a variant belongs to:
+Use Type.Variant to qualify which sum a variant belongs to:

 setFilter(Filter.Completed)

-When two unions share a variant name, the compiler requires qualification:
+When two sums share a variant name, the compiler requires qualification:

 // Error: variant `Red` is ambiguous — defined in both `Color` and `Light`